|Nutrition Facts (per serving)|

 For our recipe, you need a tart apple, and because you're going to peel it, there's no need to splurge on an organic apple, unless that's what you have around.
 Crisp and tangy apples are ubiquitous in American kitchens, as they make up most apple pie fillings.
 There are many types that come in handy when making savory dishes besides the good old Granny Smith.
 Northern Spy and Braeburn are also excellent choices when you're looking for the perfect texture and flavor.
 We recommend these because the long exposure to heat in the recipe might disintegrate other softer and sweeter apples.
 Other types of semi-tart apples that work include Cortland, Pink Lady, Empire, McIntosh, and Jonathan.
 For your cabbage, choose a green head such as Savoy or Napa, although red braised cabbage is also delicious.
 You want a head that's firm all around and feels heavy for its size.
 The outer leaves should not have patchy spots or brownish lesions.

 Our basic braised cabbage is also a great base for adding other ingredients.
 The peppery and citrusy flavor of caraway seeds is great with the tart cabbage—simply add it alongside.
 For a decadent addition, cook, drain, and crumble some slices of bacon and then toss with the cabbage just before serving.
 The original no-bacon version is a great vegetarian dish, and you can make it vegan by using vegan margarine instead of dairy butter.

-- 1/2 head of cabbage, coarsely chopped or shredded; about 8 cups
+1/2 head cabbage, coarsely chopped or shredded, about 8 cups

 Gather the ingredients.